SourceCodeCodex/jFamilyCounselor/README.md

 - start an Eclipse application and import the `jfamilycounselor.example/WineBar` project
 - right-click on the `WineBar` project in the `Package Explorer` view and select `Browse in Insider`. _Note: Make sure that the project is imported as a Java project_
 - alternatively, right-click on the `WaiterTray` class (NOT on the compilation unit `WaiterTray.java`) in the `Package Explorer` view and select `Browse in Insider`. _Note: A class is represented in `Package Explorer` as a 'C' encircled in a green circle icon.
-Browsing in Insider a compilation unit will result in no entries in the `Insider` view._
+Browsing in Insider a compilation unit will result in no entries in the `Insider` view_
-- in either scenarios, you should see an entry in the `Insider` view.
+- in either scenarios, you should see an entry in the `Insider` view

 For further explanations on how to use jFamilyCounselor, please refer to the [Tool Demo](docs/tool.pdf).

+# Notes: Using jFamilyCounselor

+- the implemented analyses perform heavy computations and require a lot of memory and CPU.
+It is recommended to allocate at least 6GB RAM for the Eclipse application that runs jFamilyCounselor
+- the cast-based approach records a slower progress at the beginning and better afterwards due to caching
+- XCore 1.3.1 does not run any computation on a separate threads and long operations can block the UI.
+It is best to analyze projects following these steps:
+  - export a report using one of the XCore actions.
+The export is located in the project's output folder, e.g. `/target/classes/jFamilyCounselor`
+  - use the results to determine the types that might be interesting to be analyzed manually
+  - browse those types in Insider individually and navigate through its defined groups to see, for instance, its relevant references pairs, or possible/used types of a particular pair

 # Developer Notes

-## XCore summary
+## XCore Summary

 Working with/Extending  **jFamilyCounselor** requires the understanding of some XCore concepts.
 XCore is a tool that dynamically generates the meta-model of static analyses.
 It works based on the following abstractions: `properties`, `groups` and `actions`.

 - a `property` represents a computation applied on an analysed element.
-For a class, the number of its fields, the number of its descendants, a boolean indicating whether the class contains static methods or not, all represent properties of that class.
+For a class, the number of its fields, the number of its descendants, a boolean indicating whether the class contains static methods or not, all represent properties of that class
 - a `group` models a one-to-many relationship between elements.
 Some possible groups of a class are: the group of fields or methods the class declares, the group of interfaces it implements, etc.
 - an `action` triggers some behavior that is related to that element.
-For instance, we can trigger a job that exports the results of a Java project analysis as a CSV file.
+For instance, we can trigger a job that exports the results of a Java project analysis as a CSV file

-## Execution

-- the implemented analyses perform heavy computations and require a lot of memory and CPU.
-It is recommended to allocate at least 6GB RAM for the Eclipse application that runs jFamilyCounselor.
-- the cast-based approach records a slower progress at the beginning and better afterwards due to caching

-## Source code.
+## Source Code.
 Vocabulary

 - the `ro.lrg.jfamilycounselor.plugin` contains all classes which are responsible for the metamodel's generation through XCore
 - a `capability` is nothing but a glorified singleton that wraps some logic which can be tested in isolation and composed with other capabilities